CHC Navigation’s GNSS Receivers Reach the Peak of Everest - 28/05/2020

 Measuring the height of Mount Everest, especially the summit, is a challenge, not only due to the limitations of the human body in such a high-altitude environment, but also in terms of the performance of the GNSS receiver itself.
 At over 8,800 metres, the temperature can be as low as -45°C and the atmospheric pressure is only 30kPa (compared to the normal 101kPa).
 This means that all the surveying equipment is exposed to both low temperature and low-pressure conditions.
 In addition, the operation of the instruments must be as simple and reliable as possible in such an extreme environment.
 Surveyors wear thick winter clothing and lack oxygen, making every movement challenging.
 Moreover, the measuring of the mountain peak must be completed at the first attempt, as re-measurement is impossible.

-To meet these stringent requirements, CHCNAV provided military-grade GNSS receivers that have passed the most rigorous environmental and reliability tests.
+To meet these stringent requirements, CHCNAV has provided GNSS receivers that have passed the most rigorous environmental and reliability tests.
 The entire solution, from the GNSS receivers to the accessories, has been optimized to ensure mission success from the very beginning.

 The materials used supported a wide operating temperature range of -45°C to +85°C, including redesigned lithium-ion batteries offering 12 hours of operation even at extremely low temperatures, and antenna cables made from a specific compound material to avoid any cracking or signal attenuation.